Gujjargit/PolarisBiosEditorPBE/README.md

 Polaris Bios Editor 3 Pro updated to the latest version 2020!
 The original bios mod thread on Bitcointalk started by Mattthev.
 Free version Polaris Bios Editor 1.7.6 and older classic Polaris Bios Editor 1.6.7.

-Pro Performance Timings
+Pro Performance Timings:
 + No memory timings shifting.
-Pro Performance memory timings One Click Timing Patcher
+Pro Performance memory timings

+One Click Timing Patcher:
-+ It recognizes cards, memory types and memory size All in 1
++ It recognizes cards, memory types and memory size

+All in 1:
 + Timings optimized for ETH and XMR or Universal, you can choose which one you want (available only for some memory types)
 + Timings for 4GB or 8GB cards auto choosing the best timings for your card memory size (available only for some memory types)
 + Detect more types of memory and applies suitable timings (compared to PBE 1.6.7 and 1.7.0), new added support for H5GQ4H24AJ